voschezang/coding-handbook/management/project-requirements.md

-# Requirements Engineering
+# Project Requirements

 This document focusses on requirements for a single *unit* of work.
-It assumes a given [objective](./goals-planning-strategy.md).
-Projects that can be split up over multiple tasks are covered [here](./product-management.md).
-Also see [results](results.md) and [requirements gathering](requirements-gathering.md).
+This can be an initiative or a project.
+It follows a given [objective](./goals-planning-strategy.md) and [narrative](results.md).
+Also see [requirements gathering](requirements-gathering.md).

 [toc]